 Do I have to list wage or salary information in a job posting?

-Whether or not employers need to disclose pay information depends on location.
-For example, Colorado law requires that job postings include the targeted pay range.
-This doesn’t only apply to companies in Colorado, it applies to any company hiring a resident of Colorado, even for remote work.
+Whether or not employers need to disclose pay information depends on both their location and the location of their prospective employee.
+California recently passed a law requiring employers with 15 or more employees to disclose salary ranges when posting a job ad.
+In Colorado, under a law that went into effect in 2021, job postings must include the targeted pay range.
+This law, however, doesn’t only apply to companies in Colorado, it applies to any company hiring a resident of Colorado, even for remote work.
 These laws, which were intended to help close the gender pay gap, require employers to disclose hourly rate or compensation, bonuses or commissions, and a description of benefits.
 Companies that do not comply with the Equal Pay Transparency Rules are subject to fines of between $500 and $10,000 per violation.

 Instead of disclosing pay information, some companies are choosing to exclude Colorado workers from the applicant pool.
 A simple search on a widely-used job site will bring up hundreds of remote job descriptions that contain language specifying that the employee cannot perform the job from Colorado.
 Although some companies are avoiding these requirements by excluding Colorado residents, this tactic will not be effective for long.
 Several other states are looking to pass similar salary transparency laws, including Rhode Island, Maryland, Washington, Connecticut, New York, and Massachusetts.